A half century of quality and innovation

 From the outset, the Ideal Garaging brand has stood for quality.
 It was always important to procure the best material while making sure the components were installed correctly, by quality tradespeople.

 A key element of the design was the evolution of roof trusses, fixed together with nail plates.
 These would span further and were much quicker and easier to install on site.
 The framing was prefabricated in the factory, with rebated studs and plates giving a clean, attractive look to the garage frames.

-In 1970 Don and Mick sold the business to Sir Henry Kelleher (Dominion Breweries), the business’ fast growing reputation for cost-effective quality meant Ideal was selling more than two garages a day in Auckland city.
+By 1970, when Don and Mick sold the business to Sir Henry Kelleher (Dominion Breweries), the business’ fast growing reputation for cost-effective quality meant Ideal was selling more than two garages per day into the Auckland metropolitan area.

-The next owners, Tom John and Keith Budden, both with accountancy backgrounds, saw the potential in the business and purchased it from Sir Henry in the 1970’s.
-Over the next ten years, they built a sizeable distributor network throughout New Zealand.
+The next owners, Tom John and Keith Budden, both had accountancy backgrounds.
+They saw great potential in the business and over the next decade, built a sizeable distributor network throughout New Zealand.
 In the early 1980s, Tom Johns bought Keith Budden out of the business to become Ideal’s sole owner.

 The company’s constant focus on innovation has insured Ideal remains one of New Zealand’s most trusted and respected companies in the specialist garaging and small building sector.